SketchyMaze/guidebook/docs/linked-doodads.md

 You may use the <img src="images/sprites/actor-tool.png" width="16" height="16"> **Doodad Tool** to move the doodads to other places on your level, and they'll remain linked.

-Currently, the only way to _unlink_ two doodads is to delete one of them.
-With the **Doodad Tool**, right-click on a doodad to remove it from your level, or drag it back into the Doodads window.
+To **unlink** two doodads, just click on the two of them again with the Link Tool.
+Or, remove one of the doodads from your level which will break any links it had.
+You can remove the doodad by right-clicking it while the **Doodad Tool** is selected, or by dragging it back into the doodads window.

 ## Doodad Interactions

 This section describes how the built-in doodads interact with one another when they're linked, and some example use cases.
-Custom doodads made by users should follow similar patterns; check the [PubSub event types](custom-doodads/scripts.md#official-standard-pub-sub-messages) used by built-in doodads, or invent your own custom event types!
+Custom doodads made by users should follow similar patterns; check the [PubSub event types](custom-doodads/api-reference.md#official-standard-pubsub-messages) used by built-in doodads, or invent your own custom event types!

 ### Start Flag